I1820/I1820/README.md

 # ISRC Push.Go
 ## Introduction
-Push service of ISRC platform.
+Uplink service of ISRC platfrom.
+This service collects raw data from bottom layer, stores them into mongo database and decodes them using decoder on runner platform.

 ## Running
 MongoDB